agiplv/homebridge-shelly-blu-trv/README.md

 To test in a development Homebridge container, you can mount the packed tarball or install from the working directory with `npm i -g` after `npm run build`.

+### E2E (fake gateway) tests

+We include a simple fake Shelly BLU gateway and an E2E runner to validate discovery and polling locally:

+- Start the fake gateway + headless Homebridge locally: `npm run e2e` (the script builds the project and runs the fake gateway + Homebridge, it times out after ~60s if discovery/polling isn't observed).
+- The repository also includes a GitHub Actions workflow `.github/workflows/e2e.yml` that runs the same test in CI.

+### Coverage check

+To ensure coverage is sufficient:

+- Run tests with coverage: `npm test`
+- Check coverage threshold (lines): `npm run check-coverage` (configured to require at least 80% lines by default, set `COVERAGE_THRESHOLD` env to override)

 ## Publishing

 Automatic publishing is configured to run on new GitHub releases (see `.github/workflows/publish.yml`).